Jessica-Wu0907/Project-4/README.md

 Groups member & who is doing what:

-Li Xia, Wei Gao, Yuexia Wu, Xuan Huang
+Li Xia, Wei Gao, Yuexia Wu, Xuan Huang.
 Li Xia and Yuexia Wu: Front-end Development & Design, Wei Gao and Xuan Huang: Back-end Development & Server Management.

 How you wish to be graded: